Diesel Particulate Filters: DPFs explained

 How long should a DPF last?

-A DPF can last up to around 100,000 miles if maintained properly.
-After the car has exceeded that mileage, you could be looking at paying a large amount of money for a replacement - so always properly check MoT and service records when buying a used car.
-Otherwise, you could end up forking out for unexpected repairs on high mileage diesels.
+A DPF can last around 100,000 miles if maintained properly.
+After the car has exceeded that mileage, you could be looking at paying a large amount of money for a replacement — so always properly check MoT and service records when buying a used car or run the risk of forking-out for unexpected repairs on high-mileage diesels.

 Is a DPF covered under warranty?

-Most manufacturer's warranties don't cover the cost of DPF replacement if the fault is deemed to have been caused by the owner's driving style.
-Given that a replacement DPF costs around £1000 it's not hard to see why manufacturer's aren't keen to cover them.
+Most manufacturers' warranties won't cover the cost of DPF replacement if the fault is deemed to have been caused by the owner's 'driving style'.
+Given that a replacement DPF costs upwards of £1000 it's not hard to see why manufacturers aren't keen to cover them.